deargle/deargle.github.io/_security_assignments/lab_hashing_and_symmetric_encryption.md

 Questions:

-1. How did you ensure that the key exchange was safe?
-How would you exchange keys if you weren’t in the same location?
+1. {% include lab_question.html question='How did you ensure that the key exchange was safe?
+How would you exchange keys if you were not in the same location?' %}

-    **Answer:**

-2. Was it important that the other parameters of the block cipher (algorithm name, mode of operation, IV (if any), key length, etc.) was kept secret?
+1. {% include lab_question.html question='Which of the parameters of a block cipher (e.g., algorithm name, mode of operation, IV (if any), key length) are <strong>essential</strong> to keep secret?
+Security through obscurity does not count as "essential".' %}

-    **Answer:**